 Cover dry beans with water and soak over night.
 Drain water and rinse well.

-In large soup pot over medium-low heat add oil, onions, celery, carrots and garlic and saute for 6 minutes stirring occasionally.
-Add 1/2 of vegetable broth and cook 2 additional minutes.
-Lower heat, add herbs and spices, stir gently until fragrant.
+In large soup pot over medium-low heat warm oil.
+Add onions, celery, carrots and garlic and saute for 3 minutes stirring occasionally.
+Add vegetable broth, beans, bay leaves and bring to a rapid boil.
+Lower heat, and cook for 20 minutes.